 Property Surveys in France

-The seller must provide certain compulsory certificates and reports at their own expense.
-These will cover things such as lead, asbestos, termites (depending on the area), energy performance (DPE), and a SPANC report, which will indicate whether the septic tank meets the latest environmental hygiene standards.
+The seller must provide compulsory certificates and technical diagnostic reports (DDT) at their own expense.
+These will cover lead, asbestos, termites (depending on the area), flood risk zones, energy performance (DPE), and a SPANC report indicating whether the septic tank meets the latest environmental hygiene standards.
 French mortgage providers rarely insist on a structural survey.

 Pre-Emption Rights

 The laws governing property ownership in France vary depending on the type of property and the amount of land it encompasses.
-If the property has more than one hectare (over 2 acres), you may hear from the SAFER, who could potentially step into the purchase process.
+If the property has more than one hectare (over 2 acres), you may hear from the SAFER, who may step into the purchase process.

 The Role of a Notaire